hxu-hms/jekyll-tutorial/docs/themes-and-layouts.md

 {:toc}
 </details>

+# Applying the Theme

+If you are importing the blank website template, the LSP theme is already applied to the template.
+You can add, edit or remove the elements based on your need.

+If you are starting a website from scratch, or adapting your existing Jekyll website to use the LSP theme.
+You need to

+1. In `_config.yml` file, insert the following line (to replace the esiting `theme` or `remote_theme` variable)
+    ```
+    remote_theme: jegra/just-the-docs@hms
+    ```

+2. Make sure that remote theme is enables by adding
+    ```
+    plugins:
+        - jekyll-remote-theme
+    ```

 # Hero Banner

 Hero banner and text shows off your content immediately on the home page.
 It looks something like this: